lieszkol/november-gallery/README.md

 Behind the scenes, November Gallery makes use of the [Image Resizer plugin](https://octobercms.com/plugin/toughdeveloper-imageresizer) to generate thumbnails of your images, and the excellent [UniteGallery jQuery Gallery Plugin](https://github.com/vvvmax/unitegallery).
 ### Fetaures
+ - Three components included:
+	 - Embedded Gallery if you wish to show a gallery of images in your page
+	 - Popup Lightbox for galleries that can be opened from a link or button on your page
+	 -
  - Various gallery options that can be configured in the back-end without writing a line of code:
 	 - tiles (arranged in columns, justified, or laid out in a grid)
 	 - carousel